LunaSare/datelife_examples/docs/Anolis_report.md

 # Taxon Anolis

 ## 1. Query source chronograms
-There are 458 species in the Open Tree of Life Taxonomy for the taxon Anolis.
+There are 458 subspecies in the Open Tree of Life Taxonomy for the taxon Anolis.
 Information on time of divergence is available for
 302
 of these species across 6 published and peer-reviewed chronograms.